Religious, Secular & Spiritual Dialogue

 Bringing Voices of the Disaffiliated to the Synod 2021-2023 of the Church

 Fr.
-Carl Chudy completed research on a local experience of Catholic disaffiliation entitled: Postsecular Catholicism: Toward a New Understanding and Pastoral Praxis in Catholic Families with Disaffiliated Children in the Archdiocese of Boston.
-For more information on Catholic disaffiliation.
+Carl Chudy completed research on a local experience of Catholic disaffiliation entitled: Postsecular Catholicism: Toward a New Understanding and Pastoral Praxis in Catholic Families with Disaffiliated Children in the Archdiocese of Boston, for more information on Catholic disaffiliation.

 Catholics and our